sap-tutorials/Tutorials/tutorials/abap-environment-abapgit/abap-environment-abapgit.md

 ---
 auto_validation: true
 title: Use abapGit to Transfer Your On-Premise ABAP Source Code to the Cloud
-description: Transfer Your ABAP Source Code from your on-premise SAP system to your SAP BTP ABAP Environment instance over a Github Repository using the abapGit report and the ADT plugin for abapGit.
+description: Transfer Your ABAP Source Code from your on-premise SAP system to your SAP Business Technology Platform ABAP Environment instance over a Github Repository using the abapGit report and the ADT plugin for abapGit.
 primary_tag: products>sap-cloud-platform--abap-environment
 tags: [  tutorial>beginner,  topic>abap-development, products>sap-cloud-platform, tutorial>license]
 time: 15